-Pursuant to which we have taken into account factors concerning environmental protection, and will continue to devote operating and financial resources on environmental compliance as required under applicable laws or regulations.
-These relate to air and greenhouse gas emissions ("GHG"), discharges into water and land, and generation of hazardous and non-hazardous waste, including, but not limited to The Environmental Protection and Management Act (Chapter 94A of Statutes of Singapore) ("EPMA").
+We have taken into account factors concerning environmental protection, and will continue to devote operating and financial resources on environmental compliance as required under applicable laws or regulations.
+These relate to air and greenhouse gas emissions ("GHG"), discharges into water and land, and generation of hazardous and nonhazardous waste, including, but not limited to The Environmental Protection and Management Act (Chapter 94A of Statutes of Singapore) ("EPMA").